ibm-cloud-docs/direct-link/about.md

  * **Port Speed Options:** Select 1Gbps, 2Gbps, 5Gbps, or 10Gbps.

- * **Approximate Latency:** Latency is approximately 0.5ms within the local data center.
+ * **Approximate Latency:** Latency is approximately 0.5ms within the local datacenter.

  * **Colocation Services:** Yes.

  * **Redundancy:** {{site.data.keyword.BluSoftlayer_notm}} provides connections to two cross-connect routers (XCRs) as part of the product.
 To establish redundant connectivity, customers configure BGP with equal-cost multipath (ECMP).

- * **Local/Global Routing Options:** The Local Routing option provides access to data centers with the same three-letter prefix as the PoP (DAL, AMS, MEL, etc).
+ * **Local/Global Routing Options:** The Local Routing option provides access to datacenters with the same three-letter prefix as the PoP (such as DAL, AMS, MEL).
 The Global Routing option is required as an add-on to reach data centers outside those locations.